Biological Scrubbers for Waste Gas Treatment

 • combination “plug&play” units

-Being a new type of wet air scrubber, Scroiler™ cleans air from gases, dust, vapors and other admixtures using water or other cleaning liquid.
+A new type of wet air scrubber, Scroiler™ cleans air from gases, dust, vapors, and other admixtures using water or other cleaning liquid.

 If you would like to purchase Scroiler™, please contact us at info@optromix.com